Walt Disney World General Information

 Disney Resort Residents

-You can also use your card to pay for merchandise.
+You could also use your MagicBand to pay for merchandise.
 For bills under $50 you can just “tap to pay” and if it is over $50 you have to enter a 4 digit PIN.

-The same technology is also being introduced at the park turnstiles speeding up access into the parks and even into some of the attractions like Test Track.
+The same technology has been introduced at the park turnstiles speeding up access into the parks and to reserve FastPass+ time slots.

 If you are staying in one of the onsite Disney resort hotels then you will be able to take a free Disney motorcoach shuttle bus to the various attractions.
 If you do take your car then parking is free for Disney resort residents.